nicolaei/master/docs/thesis/source/06_results.md

 As expected, the different discovery methods take different amounts of time to execute.
 These findings reflect findings of previous studies, for example where smooth scanning is slower than alternative discovery methods.
-Though in the end, this doesn't have an impact on our results, but it is worth to highlight in cases where this thesis is used in solutions where measurement time is critical.
+Though in the end, the speed of the scan doesn't have an impact on our results, but it is worth to highlight in cases where this thesis is used in solutions where measurement time is critical.

 Client Results